kinjames/quizapp-with-timer/README.md

-# Frontend Mentor - Manage landing page
+# Quiz App With A Timer

 ![Design preview for the Calculator coding challenge](./images/preview.jpg)

-This is a solution to the [Calculator](https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5/hub/manage-landing-page-R-0Lx_RXzf).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution for a Quizapp that has a timer.

 ## Table of contents